enspiral/handbook/src/guides/ops_processes.md

 Ops then removes the member from the following systems:

 - Loomio
-- Cobudget \(any remaining funds are recycled into the next Cobudget round\)
 - Removed from the Foundation Global Members Group
 - Removed from the Monthly Enspiral Newsletter e-mail list (by newsletter person)
 - Slack: \(Note: you cannot fully “remove” users, instead the members account is “disabled”\)